Modeling the Future

 The USC Schaeffer Center’s microsimulation models have set the highest standards for researchers to effectively model future trends in health and longevity.
 These sophisticated models provide invaluable tools to demonstrate how demographic, behavioral and policy changes might influence decision-making and outcomes.

 The pioneering Future Elderly Model (FEM) models trends in health, functional status, health spending, pharmaceutical innovation, labor supply and earnings for individuals over age 50 in the U.S. FEM has grown in reach and effectiveness from its inception in 1997 to today, assisted by funding support over the years from the Centers for Medicare & Medicaid Services, the National Institutes of Health, Pfizer and the U.S. Department of Labor.
 In addition, the microsimulation team has created a global network of collaborators who are building out country-level FEM-based models in 17 countries.
+A PDF about the project is available here.

 An extension of FEM, the Future Adult Model (FAM), models similar functions for individuals ages 25 to 50.
 FEM and FAM are overseen by the Schaeffer Center’s USC Roybal Center for Health Policy Simulation.